List of oracular statements from Delphi: 359 BC

 In 359 BC, Philip II of Macedon consulted the Oracle and was told:

 The king then sought to control the silver mines in the neighbouring Thracian and Illyrian kingdom, and using them to bribe his way to early victories, playing one Greek state off against the others, and isolating his enemies by bribes to potential allies.

 Philip also had a highly spirited black colt that no one could ride.
 The Oracle of Delphi stated whoever could ride this horse would conquer the world, but despite many attempts neither Philip nor any of his generals could mount the horse.
 His son Alexander, later to be called Alexander the Great, succeeded, as he realized that the horse was afraid of his own shadow.
 Philip gave the horse Bucephalus to Alexander, who took the steed on his conquest of Asia.

 In 353 BC, a third Sacred War broke out when Thebes had placed a fine upon Phocis, and Phocis heavily taxed the people of nearby Delphi and seized the Treasury of Delphi to pay for the war.
 The Amphictyonic League led by Philip declared war against Phocis.
 Philip sought to unite all Greece with Macedon in the Amphictyonic League to attack Persia.

 In 339 BC, Philip interfered once again against the Amphictyonic alliance when the Krissans trespassed on Apollo's sacred grounds.
 Philip punished the Krissans, and consequently in 338 BC defeated the combined armies of the Athenians and the Spartans, thus becoming the dominant force in Greek affairs.
 Eventually, at the Battle of Chaeronea, he was successful against the Athenians and Thebans, but he was assassinated before he could lead the invasion of Persia.

 336 BC

 Alexander the Great visited the Delphic Oracle wishing to hear a prophecy that he would soon conquer the entire ancient world.
 To his surprise the oracle refused a direct comment and asked him to come later.
 Furious, Alexander dragged Pythia by the hair out of the chamber until she screamed "You are invincible, my son!" (ἀνίκητος εἶ ὦ παῖ.).
 The moment he heard these words he dropped her, saying, "Now I have my answer".
+Modern historians however, have found it unlikely that this meeting ever took place.